Published: April 17, 2018 | Updated: April 17, 2023

-When your employees make up rules on their own, you’re in trouble.
-Their casual words can have huge impact.
+When your employees make up rules independently, you’re in trouble.
+Their casual words can have a huge impact.

 Any owner who has overheard an employee talk trash about a customer knows the feeling...

-Let’s not forget Starbucks is the brand that closed their stores for three hours back in 2008 to re-teach their baristas how to make their drinks.
-They take their image seriously and recognize how they have to constantly work to avoid being just a coffee place; they’re working to create a Star Trek world that is based on welcoming everyone.
+Let’s not forget Starbucks is the brand that closed its stores for three hours in 2008 to re-teach its baristas how to make their drinks.
+They take their image seriously and recognize how they have to work constantly to avoid being just a coffee place; they’re working to create a Star Trek world based on welcoming everyone.

-Retailers can actively monitor and train their associates how to be respectful and welcoming.
-At a time when some retailers want to legislate who businesses can deny service to, big retailers are doing what government cannot.
+Retailers can actively monitor and train their associates to be respectful and welcoming.
+At a time when some retailers want to legislate to who businesses can deny service, big retailers are doing what the government cannot.